sebawita/KinveyChat/Tutorial/tutorial-07-finishing-touches.md

 ### Step 2

-Add a **message** step with a condition checking the entity form the confirmation step is false. (i.e. check if `wantsToBook` equals false, or is not true).
+Add a **message** step with a condition checking the entity form the confirmation step is false. (i.e. check if `wantsToBook` equals false or is not true).

 If you don't remember how, you can go back to the comparison chapter, or check the [docs](https://docs.nativechat.com/docs/1.0/cognitive-flow/conditions.html#comparisons).